How to defend against ACH fraud

 Did you know?
 ACH Blanket Block stops all ACH debit attempts.

 ACH Blanket Block is a fraud control solution we offer here at Truist.
-If there’s an account you don’t use for ACH transfers, you can ask to put an ACH Blanket Block on it.
+If there’s an account you don’t use for ACH transfers, request an ACH Blanket Block.
 If anyone tries to debit money from the account, their request will automatically bounce back—no monitoring required.
 Talk to your Truist relationship manager to learn more about ACH Blanket Block.

 Best practices and prevention

-You can mitigate the risk of ACH fraud by being proactive with a strong defense plan.
+Mitigating the risk of ACH fraud starts with creating a proactive and strong defense plan.
 Here are some strategies that can help you and your team prevent ACH fraud at your organization.

 Prioritize employee training.